Biorthogonal resource theory of genuine quantum superposition: Abstract

 \section{Abstract}

-In this paper, we argue that quantum superposition in a nonorthogonal system can be contained either between the basis states or locally inside their overlaps.
-The portion of quantum superposition contained within overlaps is associated with a kind of quantum indistinguishability which can also generate quantum correlations.
-We demonstrate that the notion of biorthogonality provides a unified framework for inter-basis quantum superposition and quantum indistinguishability which we will call \textit{genuine} quantum superposition.
-We also introduce faithful measures of quantum indistinguishability and genuine quantum superposition.
-This enables us to suggest that genuine quantum superposition is the fundamental notion of nonclassicality from which the quantum coherence and correlations can originate.
-Finally, we discuss the possible applications and extensions of our theory.
+The phenomenon of quantum superposition manifests in two distinct ways: it either spreads out across non-orthogonal basis states or remains concealed within their overlaps.
+Despite its profound implications, the resource theory of superposition often neglects the quantum superposition residing within these overlaps.
+However, this component is intricately linked to a form of state indistinguishability and can give rise to quantum correlations.
+In this paper, we introduce a pseudo-Hermitian representation of the density operator, wherein its diagonal elements correspond to biorthogonal extensions of Kirkwood-Dirac quasi-probabilities.
+This representation provides a unified framework for the inter-basis quantum superposition and basis state indistinguishability, giving rise to what we term as \textit{genuine} quantum superposition.
+Moreover, we propose appropriate generalizations of current superposition measures to quantify genuine quantum superposition that serves as the fundamental notion of nonclassicality from which both quantum coherence and correlations emerge.
+Finally, we explore potential applications of our theoretical framework, particularly in the quantification of electron delocalization in chemical bonding and aromaticity.